The Shows We'll Never Get Closure On

 The OA (Netflix)

 What happened after OA landed in the dimension where her story is a TV show?
 Was she able to convince anyone?
 Did Steve survive?
-Brit Marling planned five seasons.
+Brit Marling had planned a multi-season arc.
 We got two.
 The final shot of Part II — Hap walking around as "Jason Isaacs" on a TV soundstage — is one of the most brilliant, frustrating, and permanently unresolved moments in television history.

 Archive 81 (Netflix)